Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "crosspost_parent_list?","object array","If the submission is a crosspost, the array contains one object which is the submission of the original post.

+   The array could be empty if `crosspost_parent` refers to a submission in a subreddit that is now banned and the submission is no longer accessible.
+(E.g., `t3_ymaixl`.)

    This field does not exist if the post is not a crosspost."
    "ignore_reports?",".","See same field on :ref:`Comment Schema <comment-schema>`" "num_reports",".","See same field on :ref:`Comment Schema <comment-schema>`"